Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 - 33% Smaller: WHOOP 4.0 is 33% smaller than WHOOP 3.0 and claims an improved 4 to 5-day battery life

-- Optical Heart Rate Sensor: The sensor has 5 LEDs (three green, one red, and one infrared) and 4 photodiodes.
+- Optical Heart Rate Sensor: The sensor has 5 LEDs (three green, one red, and one infrared) and four photodiodes.

-- Next-Gen Battery: Sila Nanotech received a huge investment to support the R&D of their new battery that uses silicon-based anodes for the first time in a Li-ion battery.
-This tech will probably make its way into electric vehicles but WHOOP got to use it for the first time in their product.
+- Next-Gen Battery: Sila Nanotech received a considerable investment to support the R&D of their new battery, which uses silicon-based anodes for the first time in a Li-ion battery.
+This tech will probably make its way into electric vehicles, but WHOOP used it for the first time in their product.
 The key benefit is that there is a 17% space-saving or, put another way, this gives the space for a larger battery to boost a 4-day battery life to a 5-day battery life.

 - Battery Pack 4.0: There’s a newly designed battery pack that can charge on the go as well as respond to a tap to show the charge level